-- 1. Never leave melter unattended when the torch is lit.
-If the flame goes out, promptly turn off the flow of gas; double check that the melter is free and clear of any gas odors before lighting the torch again. - 2.
-While your melter is ignited you should continuously be monitoring the material temperature.
-Check with crack sealant manufacturer for safe melting temperatures and ensure you continually adjust the torch regulator to maintain the recommended temperature range.
-If the material becomes too hot, you may need to turn off your torch periodically. - 3.
-As material begins to melt, it's important to consistently agitate.
+- 1. Never leave melter unattended when the burner is lit.
+If flame goes out, promptly turn off the flow of gas; double check that the melter is free and clear of any gas odors before attempting to re-ignite the burner. - While your melter is ignited you should continuously be monitoring the material temperature.
+Check with crack sealant manufacturer for safe melting temperatures and ensure you continually adjust the burner control knob to maintain the recommended temperature range.
+If the material becomes too hot, you may need to turn off your burner periodically. - As material begins to melt, it's important to consistently agitate.
 Agitation moves the solid crack sealant along the bottom and prevents 'hot spots' from forming which can alter the effectiveness of the sealant after applied.
 Agitation also prevents chunks of over-heated material from forming which will eventually plug or block your flow valve which can slow down material flow.